The Great Smoky Mountains National Park is the most visited national park in the country – and for good reason!

 Once you reach the lodge, you can sit and rest on the porch and enjoy the views.

 This lodge is rustic.
 And you can actually stay there if you want.
 Just make sure you make your reservations far in advance!

 If you are in need of a snack or emergency supplies when you reach the top, you can purchase those at their gift shop.
 Remember, it takes a full day to visit LeConte Lodge!

-2. Ride The Smoky Mountain Railroad
+2. Ride The Great Smoky Mountains Railroad

-They begin at Bryson City (about an hour and a half from Gatlinburg) and runs through the Carolina Mountains.
+Your ride begins in Bryson City (about an hour and a half from Gatlinburg) and runs through the Carolina Mountains.

 Their several trains ride along 53 miles of track and cross 25 bridges.